 Laryngitis can be acute and develop suddenly, often as a result of an infection.
 If symptoms persist for more than three weeks, it’s considered chronic.
 In rare instances, laryngitis is related to an autoimmune condition.
 Chronic laryngitis is sometimes caused by environmental factors such as polluted air or exposure to second-hand smoke.
 Vocal misuse and strain may also contribute to the development of laryngitis.

-A typical symptom of laryngitis is hoarseness, occurring when the vocal folds become swollen and cannot vibrate properly to produce the desired sound.
+A typical symptom of laryngitis is hoarseness, occurring when the vocal cords become swollen and cannot vibrate properly to produce the desired sound.
 It’s not unusual to develop a sore throat in advance of experiencing of developing laryngitis.
 Additional symptoms may include:

 - An urge to constantly clear the throat